NREL/SOEP-QSS/README.md

 In preparation for anticipated FMI API extensions to OCT's FMI Library a NextGen branch of this repository has been developed.
 NextGen assumes that the FMU can provide higher derivatives directly for a variable when its observee variables are set to their values at the evaluation time.
 This significantly simplifies the QSS code and makes it more practical to implement 3rd order QSS methods.
-It will also eliminate the order dependency flaw with QSS3+ and fQSS2+ methods.
+It will also eliminate the variable processing sequence dependency flaw with QSS3+ and fQSS2+ methods.
 The purpose of the NextGen branch is to show approximately how the code will look when this advanced support becomes available and to simplify migration at that time.
 Using placeholder calls to current the FMI API enables this NextGen branch code to compile and run.